Minecraft Gamerules Guide - All Game Rules Explained

 /gamerule playersSleepingPercentage 25

-Rewards and Loot Rules
+Rules for Rewards and Loot

 doMobLoot